What we do

 Whilst adhering to stipulated curriculum objectives, our skilled teachers have the freedom to design and deliver sequences of lessons which capture children’s interest and engagement.
 Opportunities to consolidate, reinforce and apply skills in a cross-curricular context is a key feature of our curriculum design.
-For each topic, teachers produce ‘topic webs’ which highlight the subjects covered, objectives to be taught and outcomes to be achieved.
-These are published on our website.
+For each half-term, teachers produce ‘curriculum maps’ which identify the subjects covered, objectives to be taught and outcomes to be achieved.
+These are published on our website and are shared with parents via Seesaw.

 Our inclusive approach

-Over the course of an academic year, pupils will access a range of subjects within their class topic context, at a level appropriate to their stage of educational and cognitive development, whether this is through support to access the objective at a basic level or additional depth of challenge to master it.
-The diagram and table below illustrates how teachers are able to design learning opportunities which meet the needs of a range of pupils within the same objective, an integral component of our inclusive approach.
+Over the course of an academic year, students will access a range of subjects within their class topic context, at a level appropriate to their stage of educational and cognitive development.
+This could be through support to access the objective at a basic level or additional depth of challenge to master it.
+The diagram and table on the next page illustrate how teachers design learning opportunities which meet the needs of a range of students within the same objective, an integral component of our inclusive approach.

 Within our curriculum coverage, opportunities are utilised to make the most of the Cyprus locality and international community.
 Children develop skills, values, attitudes and attributes which are transferable across all aspects of the curriculum and beyond school life.